vhaudiquet/ubuntu-project-docs/docs/staging/dmb/dmb-aspects-of-a-good-application.md

 Example:

-* Paulina applies, has two full endoresments but also has worked with many more project members.
-3 of them provide partial endorsements, one speaking about the kind interaction on bugs and the great chat behavior - another about great things they have sponsored - and another about a very complex transition you helped them.
-All of them mention that they do not cover the other aspects of a full endorsement because they just didn't have this kind of exposure to you yet.
+* Paulina applies, has two full endorsements but also has worked with many more project members.
+Three of them provide partial endorsements: one speaking about the kind interaction on bugs and the great chat behavior; another about great things they have sponsored; and another about a very complex transition they helped with.
+All of them mention that they do not cover the other aspects of a full endorsement because they just didn't have this kind of exposure to Paulina yet.

 * Ewan applies, has no full endorsement at all but three partial ones.
-The partial ones mention a somewhat positive aspect in regard to their work with you, but leave an ominous void about all else and thereby too much room for (negative) speculation.
+The partial ones mention a somewhat positive aspect in regard to their work with him, but leave an ominous void about all else -- and thereby too much room for (negative) speculation.

 ## Knowledge of Ubuntu Development

 There are many things to know about, from a thorough understanding of (and experience in) Debian packaging, to Ubuntu-specific aspects such as Ubuntu package merges, SRUs, the release cycle, milestones and exceptions, autopkgtest and proposed migration, handling transitions, the operation of the seeds and MIRs.

 We expect demonstrated understanding and evidence of such.
-An extended list is outlined at {ref}`DMB Application Knowledge Requirements <dmb-application-knowledge-requirements>`
+An extended list is outlined at {ref}`DMB Application Knowledge Requirements <dmb-application-knowledge-requirements>`.

 ## Use the different stages to your advantage